StuartRiffle/ragtag-tiger/README.md

 You can also set standard arguments in an environment variable called `RAGTAG_FLAGS`.
 They will be added to the end of every command.

-A more flexible way to manage complex configuration is to factor out groups of arguments into "response files".
+A more flexible way to manage complex configuration is to factor out groups of arguments into response files.
 The rules there are:
 - **every argument must be on its own line**
 - blank lines, indentation, and trailing whitespace are ignored
-- internal whitespace is part of an argument, so no quotes needed
+- internal whitespace is part of an argument, no quotes are needed
-- lines starting with # are treated as comments
+- lines starting with # are ignored as comments
-- comments alongside arguments (on the same line) are NOT supported
+- comments on the same line as arguments are NOT supported

-Like this:
 ```
 # debug_server.args - example response file